Why Healthcare Is Ransomware's Primary Target

 Effective healthcare ransomware prevention requires a layered defense strategy, not a single tool.
 This guide breaks down the technical controls, operational procedures, and compliance requirements your practice needs to reduce risk in 2026.
 For a broader look at protecting patient information, see our guide to healthcare data breach prevention.

-Highest of any industry for 14 consecutive years — IBM Cost of Data Breach Report 2024
+Healthcare is the most expensive industry for data breaches — IBM Cost of Data Breach Report 2024

 Before building defenses, you need to understand how attackers gain initial access.
-Healthcare networks present a broad attack surface that most other industries don't share: a mix of clinical workstations, legacy medical devices, remote access portals for telehealth, and third-party vendor connections that exist in few other sectors.
+Healthcare networks present a broad attack surface: a mix of clinical workstations, legacy medical devices, remote access portals for telehealth, and third-party vendor connections that few other industries share.

 Threat actors documented in the MITRE ATT&CK framework consistently use three primary methods against healthcare targets:

-- Phishing emails with malicious attachments or links — often spoofing insurance payers, medical suppliers, or HHS communications.
+- Phishing emails — malicious attachments or links often spoofing insurance payers, medical suppliers, or HHS communications.
 Our guide to identifying phishing attacks covers the specific lures used against healthcare staff.

-- Exploitation of remote access services — exposed Remote Desktop Protocol (RDP) ports and unpatched Virtual Private Network (VPN) gateways remain among the most exploited entry points across all healthcare breach categories.
+- Exploitation of remote access services — exposed Remote Desktop Protocol (RDP) ports and unpatched Virtual Private Network (VPN) gateways remain among the most consistently exploited entry points in healthcare breach investigations.

 - Compromised third-party vendor credentials — attackers pivot through Business Associates (BAs) who have trusted network access, bypassing perimeter defenses entirely.

 Once inside, ransomware groups typically spend days or weeks conducting reconnaissance, escalating privileges, and exfiltrating data before deploying encryption.
-Groups like LockBit 3.0, BlackCat/ALPHV, and Rhysida — all of which have specifically targeted healthcare — follow this dwell-time approach to maximize pressure.
-State-affiliated actors are increasingly targeting healthcare supply chains using similar infiltration tactics, as documented in recent attacks on medical device manufacturers.
+Groups like LockBit 3.0, BlackCat/ALPHV, and Rhysida — all of which have specifically targeted healthcare — follow this dwell-time approach to maximize pressure on victims.
+State-affiliated actors are increasingly targeting healthcare supply chains using similar infiltration tactics, as documented in recent attacks on medical device manufacturers and pharmaceutical companies.

 Endpoint Detection and Response (EDR)

 Traditional antivirus software cannot stop modern ransomware.
-Attackers use fileless techniques, living-off-the-land binaries (LOLBins), and signed vulnerable drivers — all of which bypass signature-based detection.
+Attackers use fileless techniques, living-off-the-land binaries (LOLBins), and signed vulnerable drivers — methods specifically designed to bypass signature-based detection.
 Endpoint Detection and Response (EDR) solutions monitor process behavior in real time, flagging anomalies like mass file encryption events or unusual shadow copy deletion commands before they complete.

-For healthcare environments, EDR deployment must account for clinical devices that cannot tolerate agent-based software — infusion pumps, diagnostic imaging systems, and patient monitoring equipment.
+For healthcare environments, EDR deployment must account for clinical devices that cannot tolerate agent-based software.
 In those cases, network-based behavioral detection at the device level provides visibility without touching the endpoint directly.
-Our analysis of EDR killers and BYOVD attacks in 2026 explains why EDR alone is insufficient and what additional controls close the gap.

 Network Segmentation and Zero Trust Access